 Richland Chambers

-Another water reservoir, Richland Chambers is located about an hour southeast of Dallas.
+Another water reservoir, Richland Chambers, is located about an hour southeast of Dallas.

 This is one of the best recreational lakes in the Dallas area.

-If you are wanting to make a weekend trip out of Richland Chambers Lake, then you will be happy to know that there are numerous camping and RV sites available around the lake.
-Of course, there are also several hotels and Airbnb’s to choose from also.
+If you want to make a weekend trip out of Richland Chambers Lake, you will be happy to know that numerous camping and RV sites are available around the lake.

 Lake Bridgeport

-Another fabulous lake in Texas is Lake Bridgeport.
-Located in North Texas, about 2 hours outside of downtown Dallas, Lake Bridgeport is a beautiful lake near Dallas to explore.
+Located in North Texas, about two hours outside of downtown Dallas, it is a beautiful lake near Dallas that can be explored.

 This lake reservoir was created by damming the west fork of the Trinity River to assist in water collection for the surrounding community.